Can I Send Large Files via Gmail?

 You may be stuck by using Gmail to send large files and folders due to the Gmail attachment limit.
 But by following this guide, you will be able to send a large file through Gmail successfully for free.

-How to Send Large Files through Gmail Over the Gmail Attachment Limit – 3 Tested Ways
+How to Send Large Files through Gmail over the Gmail Attachment Limit – 3 Best Ways

 Here we have tested out 3 reliable methods for you to easily share large files through Gmail.
 When finish reading, you can choose one of these simple methods and follow the step-by-step instructions to quickly share large files via Gmail.